Hard Return: 9 Experiments for this Moment

 Hard Return promotes modes of artistic activity that the pandemic made impossible for a while and explores the museum as a space of community, reflection, and support.

-Fernandes will develop a dance piece in response to African art in the Neuberger collection.
-Working with vogue expert Jason Rodriguez and a cast of Purchase College students, the artist will consider the transmission of cultural forms and knowledges across time and space and from body to body.
-This work, which will change and grow over the week, will also consider questions of rest and repose.
-In addition to developing original choreography, the artist will offer related movement workshops to museum visitors throughout the week.
+Fernandes developed a dance piece in response to African art in the Neuberger collection.
+Working with vogue expert Jason Rodriguez and a cast of Purchase College students, the artist considered the transmission of cultural forms and knowledges across time and space and from body to body.
+This work, which changed and grew over the week, will also considered questions of rest and repose.
+In addition to developing original choreography, the artist offered related movement workshops to museum visitors throughout the week.

 Alix Pearlstein ’88